 The number one ranked golf course in the world (outside the US) according to the Golf Digest World Top 100 List for 2018.
 Blind shots, elevation changes and gorse bushes abound for a roller-coaster round that you will never forget.
 This course, designed by Old Tom Morris in 1889, has hosted the Irish Open, The Walker Cup and The Amateur Championship.

 The Island Golf Club in north county Dublin is a personal favourite of Links Golf Ireland staff and one not to be missed.
-Monster dunes and uniquely challenging holes (see holes 13, 14 & 15), this former site to the Regional Open Championship Qualifying will be an instant favourite.
+Monster dunes and uniquely challenging holes (see holes 13, 14 & 15) mean this former site to the Regional Open Championship Qualifying & 2019 host to the Amateur Championship will be an instant favourite.

-Recent work by Dr. Martin Hawtree (open for play 2020) is only enhanced this east coast classic.
+Recent work by Dr. Martin Hawtree (open for play 2020) has only enhanced this east coast classic.

 All good things must come to an end...unfortunately!
 Your hotel is only a short commute to the airport.